← All articles

 You can explain what you deliver in one sentence

-You have 1-2 “primary problems” you solve
+You have 1 to 2 "primary problems" you solve

-Your homepage may look nice.
+Your homepage can be nice.

 But a B2B lead page must be clear.